gwpy/gwpy/docs/timeseries/datafind.rst

-.. currentmodule:: gwpy.timeseries
+.. currentmodule:: pdpy.timeseries

-.. _gwpy-timeseries-datafind:
+.. _pdpy-timeseries-datafind:

 ########################
 Automatic data-discovery
 ########################

-.. _gwpy-timeseries-datafind-intro:
+.. _pdpy-timeseries-datafind-intro:

 The :meth:`TimeSeries.fetch_open_data` method is only able to download GW strain data from those datasets exposed through the |GWOSC|_ API;